sdziscool/Dithering-GUI-implementation/README.md

 # Dithering-GUI-implementation
 A fully featured GUI for image dithering using processing

-Made with processing 3.0 in mind, may also work in Processing 2.0+.
+Made with processing 3.0 in mind, may also work in Processing 2.0+ with a few edits.

 Just open the .pde in processing, press run code and the GUI will load, don't forget to select one or multiple files before pressing start!